Wonder-Technology/Wonder-CloudPicture-Example/README.md

 # Prepare

+- Your GPU should be at least Nvdia RTX 2060

 - Your OS should be Win10

 - Please open [here](https://developer.nvidia.com/vulkan-driver) and jump to "Vulkan Beta Driver Downloads" to download and install the newest Vulkan Driver(its version should >= Windows 451.74)